GPU vs CPU: Which is most important for gaming?

 That actually depends on the situation , some people prefer gaming over other activities such as video editing etc and some prefer vice- versa.Here is the part where most of buyers dangle and when I am talking about buyers it is midbudget gamers with mainly 60fps on their mind.
 And the condition differs slightly, when the budget isn’t the problem and you want high resolution gaming experience ie with more than 100fps.

-And if you are one of those then it is suggested that you skip the section below.
+And if you are one of those then skip the below section.

 More Importance to GPU rendering.